otrv4/otrv4-prekey-server/otrv4-prekey-server.md

      [DAKE-3 message](#dake-3-message) section.
 If something fails, the Prekey Server rejects the message and does not send anything further.
 1. Retrieves the `msg` attached to the DAKE-3 message:
+   1. Verify if that the message type is either `0x04` or `0x05`.
+Abort if it is not.
+   1. Verify that protocol's version of the message is `0x0004`.
+Abort if it is not.
    1. If this is a "Prekey Publication message":
       * Uses the sender's instance tag from the DAKE-3 message as the receiver's instance tag and checks that is equal to the previously seen.
 If it is